Moved Design System to Community-powered, Reducing Inconsistencies by Driving 80% More Contributions.

 Pinned short, clear Slack messages across developer, designer, and Product/PM communities, promoting intake with quick links to resources.

-Had team leads join relevant meetings to run short walkthroughs, which established endorsement from their managers and a space for questions.
+Had team leads join partner meetings to run short walkthroughs, which established endorsement from their managers and a space for questions.

-Created a new-hire outreach program that automatically welcomed designers with a personalized “Welcome to FUSE” email.
+Created a new-hire outreach program that welcomed designers with a personalized “Welcome to FUSE” email.

 Improved the intake page by clarifying the governance process, set timeline expectations, and added video walkthroughs to support different learning styles.

 To address developer concerns, I focused the team on improving visibility while reducing time to market.
-After mapping the intake workflow step by step, I led the team in streamlining key stages, reducing turnaround time by two days and introducing automated communication channels that created more transparency.
+After mapping the intake workflow step by step, I led the team in streamlining key stages, reducing turnaround time by two days and introducing automated communication channels that improved transparency.

-Implemented a script that generated labeled Jira stories after submission, removing the need for manual PM work.
+Implemented a script that generated Jira stories after submission, eliminating manual PM work.

-Set up automated Slack threads triggered after submission, connecting requesters directly with the FUSE team.
+Set up automated Slack threads that connected requesters directly with the FUSE team.

-Launched a dynamic Request Status page that updated with Jira changes, ensuring progress information was easily accessible.
+Launched a Request Status page that updated with Jira changes so progress was easily visible.

 To ensure ongoing connection, I established a recurring engagement framework that included quarterly teach-outs and usability surveys.
 We also looked for creative ways to foster participation, including a contributor recognition program, providing certificates and small rewards to partners who actively strengthened the system.
 These efforts reinforced the value of participation and kept the design system top of mind.